ihmeuw/vivarium_research/docs/source/gbd2017_models/risks/high_ldl_cholesterol/index.rst

 +++++++++++++++++++

 1. Data

     - internal

     - external

 2. Model

     - Does the mean in the model match the mean in GBD?

-    -Does the standard deviation in the model match the std in GBD?
+    - Does the standard deviation in the model match the std in GBD?

 References
 ----------